dnunes/autoenvconfig/README.md

 **AutoEnvConfig** was designed with simple but very powerful goals:

-* **Blazing fast**: it caches everything it can, loads your files only once and check your schema on load, not on usage;
+* **Blazingly fast**: it caches everything it can, loads your files only once and check your schema on load, not on usage;
 * **No extra configuration needed**: this package follows the idea of _convention over configuration_, so it keeps the required environment files to a minimum and there is nothing to thinker with before start using it;
 * **Never out of sync**: when loading the environment configuration file, it checks the schema for *missing AND for extra keys*, alerting you when you are missing some key in your config or in your schema file;
 * **Auto load the right config file**: you can set the root path of the project in the environment config file and it will load automatically.